Heritage High School (Leesburg, Virginia): Other Sports

 Heritage teams did surprisingly well in the 2005–2006 year.
 Both the girls' and boys' track teams won their respective AA Dulles District Titles.
 The football team also had its first winning season in the 2005–2006 school year, with a 7–3 record, sharing the Dulles District title with Park View High School, but unable to make the playoffs because Park View had more power points in the Virginia High School League’s rating system. in 2015, third year head coach Reed Prosser helped the Pride to a 6–4 record, after starting 6–0, and to a playoff appearance.

 The Heritage girls' varsity swim and dive team have made a vast improvement over the season of 2014–2015.
 Seeing as the girls have placed first in the Conference 21 meet, taking first at regionals was an even bigger step.
 To finish up the season, the team placed third in the 4A Northern Virginia Annual States meet.
 There were also many record-breakers for swimmers on the Heritage varsity swim and dive team in the 2014–2015 season.

+In 2025, the Heritage baseball team won the VHSL Championship against Woodgrove High School.
+In doing so, coach Nolan Potts and players Aaron Van Tuyle and Cooper Miskelly were named State Coach of the Year, and all state players, respectively.

 Arts

 Marching Band

 The Pride of Heritage Marching Band competes in the 2A division of USBands.
 They placed 2nd in the state and 8th at nationals in 2017.
-The band is currently under the direction of George Herrmann.
 In 2018 the band placed second in the state again, while winning the overall music caption award.
 In 2019, the band placed 6th in the state along with also receiving the overall music award.